Real Writing Year 3 - Unit 23

 - commas for lists, including lists of adjectives

 Additional year 3 curriculum teaching points

 - extending sentences with a wider range of conjunctions

 - the use of conjunctions, adverbials and prepositions, including prepositional phrases

 - There is also the opportunity to promote the use of figurative language

 Tier three words: ash, crater, dormant, lava, magma, mantle, volcano

-Year 3 spellings: height, pressure, surprise, build
+Year 3/4 statutory spelling words: height, pressure, surprise, build

 What is a word family?